 Creamy Cajun Pastalaya – just like jambalaya but better, made with pasta instead and with a creamy sauce and Fontina cheese.
 Great crowd pleaser and super simple!

 We’re finally back from our long vacation and I cannot tell you how happy I am to be home.
 Although we had a lot of fun and have seen so many great places, took literally thousands of pictures, nothing beats sleeping in my own bed.
 We’ve been to so many cities, but if I were to pick a favorite I’m going with Quebec city!
 I love this city, especially the old downtown, it’s so amazing.
-Maybe once we go through all the pictures I’ll post some for you guys.

 I couldn’t wait to get home because I honestly missed cooking so of course I had to cook today, no matter how exhausted I am.
 While on vacation we ate at a lot of great places and tried quite a few dishes which I want to try myself at home.
 One of these dishes is this delicious pastalaya, which it’s pretty similar to your regular jambalaya but it’s made with pasta.
 I also wanted to put my own spin on this recipe and turned it into a creamy version with a creamy sauce and one of my favorite cheeses, Fontina cheese.